cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 [Bioschemas](https://bioschemas.org).
 This post gives a summary of the activities leading up to the hackathon and the results of our happy hacking.

+We had the following active participants throughout the week:

+- Nick Juty & Phil Reed (University of Manchester)
+- Leyla Jael Castro & Roman Baum (Deutsche Zentralbibliothek für Medizin; ZB Med)
+- Petra Steiner (University of Darmstadt)
+- Oliver Knodel & Martin Voigt (Helmholtz-Zentrum Dresden-Rossendorf; HZDR)
+- Dilfuza Djamalova (Forschungszentrum Jülich; FZJ)
+- Jacobo Miranda (European Molecular Biology Laboratory; EMBL)

+I'd like to give a big s/o to Nick and Petra, who were our team leads and Phil for not only being the project's _de facto_ secretary but also hacking his heart out at the same time.

+We also had a few pop-ins including Alban Gaignard (Nantes University), Dimitris Panouris (SciLifeLab), and Harshita Gupta (SciLifeLab), who joined us on the first day to give background on their related work.
+Helena Schnitzer (FZJ) joined for some Bioschemas discussions, and Dominik Brilhaus (Heinrich-Heine-Universität Düsseldorf) who joined to share his perspective on preparing training materials in DataPLANT.

 We organized our work into three task streams:

 1. Training Material Interoperability